 A candidate I interviewed on mocki.co shared with me the stories he had prepared for Amazon’s behavioral questions.
 A long-winded document including several **distinct*- stories per Leadership Principle.
 While answering the behavior question during the mock interview, he struggled to remember the stories.
 This is because he had prepared **too many stories**.

-As per recommended in Cracking the Coding Interview, organize your stories with nuggets.
+As recommended in this best seller book, organize your stories with nuggets.
 As stated earlier, a nugget is just a very brief description of the story, easy to trigger through visual memory of your notes.

 Also, check out this other article about Amazon Behavioral Questions tips.

 If you want to have a dry-run at an Amazon behavioral interview, take a mock interview led by an SDE from Amazon at mocki.co.

 Some elements of the methodology described in this article come from Cracking the Coding Interview.